junxit/us-congress-bills-114/metadata.md

 - 2016-02-10 — Senate amendment submitted
 - 2016-02-10 — Senate amendment submitted
 - 2016-02-10 — The committee substitute agreed to by Unanimous Consent. (text of committee substitute as amended: CR S761-767)
+- 2016-02-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2016-02-12 — Considered as unfinished business. (consideration: CR H802-803)
+- 2016-02-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+757.
+- 2016-02-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-02-12 — Mr. Royce moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H779-788)
+- 2016-02-12 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 408 - 2 (Roll no. 82). (text as House agreed to Senate amendment: CR H779-785)
+- 2016-02-12 — Presented to President.
+- 2016-02-12 — Presented to President.
+- 2016-02-12 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 408 - 2 (Roll no. 82).(text as House agreed to Senate amendment: CR H779-785)
+- 2016-02-18 — Became Public Law No: 114-122.
+- 2016-02-18 — Became Public Law No: 114-122.
+- 2016-02-18 — Signed by President.
+- 2016-02-18 — Signed by President.